MICCAI 2026 Workshop: HemaRAI

 Webmaster

-Davide Antonio Mura
+Mr. Davide Antonio Mura

 University of Cagliari

-Placeholder portrait for Dr. Cecilia Di Ruberto
+Placeholder portrait for Prof. Cecilia Di Ruberto

 Keynote and Outreach Chair

-Dr. Cecilia Di Ruberto
+Prof. Cecilia Di Ruberto

 University of Cagliari